 Incidentals can also include accidents and theft.
 A guest might accidentally take a towel home or help themselves to a bathrobe on purpose.
 After all, they are hard to leave behind once you try them on.
 The preauthorization charge can be amended to include any damages or items taken from the hotel room.

 Preauths are not about covering fixed and known expenses like taxes and fees.
 In fact, in most states, these need to be disclosed to the booking party up front.
 They will become part of the final charge (or paid up front if the room itself is paid for upfront).
-But they are not going to be part of the preauth hold itself.

 Rental Car Agencies

+Preauthorizations may cover the cost of filling up the gas tank again (if the customer forgets to even though it said they must in their rental agreement).
 Gas prices have had most consumers upset these days.
 But renters will be even unhappier when they see how much they’re charged for empty tanks when they return their car.
 Most rental car companies are charging up to $10 per gallon today.
 In most places, that’s two or even three times the cost of filling up the tank yourself.

 For more significant concerns (such as accidents), there is insurance.
 The preauthorization charge is really about making sure the customer can cover incidentals.
 And it’s also about making sure the business does not have to cover its cost.